Peppags/CRISPRont-CRISPRofft/README.md

 #### Testing CRISPR-OFFT with test set
 * python crispr_offt_prediction_batch.py

+## Docker
+Alternatively, you can start a Docker container and exec into it.

 ## Contact
 We looking forward to receiving any bug reports and suggestions.
 If you have any questions, feel free to E-mail me via: `gszhang(at)stu.edu.cn`